Products: Managed Backup (Agent), Managed Backup (Web)

 1. In the Storage account property box, click Advanced Settings.

-1. If needed, modify the backup prefix, then click OK.
+If needed, you can modify the backup prefix, then click OK.

-After data was uploaded user can view it from his computer.
-The user should log in to MBS Agent using exactly the same login, password and prefix you used to upload data.
-The sync process will start automatically and uploaded data will appear on the Backup Storage tab.
-If later your user would like to restore data, he can do that from this tab.
+After data was uploaded, users can view it from their computers.
+The user should log in to Backup Agent using exactly the same login, password and prefix you used to upload data.
+The repository synchronization will start automatically and uploaded data will appear on the Backup Storage tab.
+If later your user would like to restore data, they can do that from this tab.

 To continue backup user has to create a backup plan with the same file structure used in the initial data upload.
 With Backup Wizard user can easily setup such a plan.